eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ## `balanced` examples

 The [`balanced`](gc.md#balanced-policy) policy (`-Xgcpolicy:balanced`) uses two types of cycle to perform GC – a partial GC cycle and a global GC *mark* cycle.
-The `balanced` policy GC may have to perform a third type of cycle - a global cycle - to reclaim memory after an allocation failure that has resulted from tight memory conditions.
+The `balanced` policy GC might have to perform a third type of cycle - a global cycle - to reclaim memory after an allocation failure that resulted from tight memory conditions.

 Note: For more information about the cycles used in a particular policy, see [garbage collection policies](gc#garbage-collection-policies).